Ladbaby/Ladbaby/README.md

 ### Hi there 👋

-🔬 A CS student loves to learn new stuff and play with applications.
+🔬 A CS student loves learning new stuff.

 💬 Reach out to me via [email](mailto:4zmyslr68@mozmail.com) if you'd like to talk:)